ibm-messaging/mq-metric-samples/README.md

 To also see the inactive channels, then set the showInactiveChannels configuration attribute to true.

+### NativeHA
+When NativeHA is used, the queue manager publishes some metrics on its status.
+These are automatically collected whenever available, and can be seen in the metric lists.
+The metrics are given a prefix or series of "nha".
+For example, `ibmmq_nha_synchronous_log_sent_bytes` is one metric shown in Prometheus.
+The NativeHA "instance" - the names given to the replicas - is added as the `nhainstance` tag to the metrics.

+Depending on configuration, the collector may be able to automatically reconnect to the new instance after a failover.
+If that is not possible, you will need to have a process to restart the collector once the new replica has taken over.

 ### z/OS Support
 Because the DIS QSTATUS and DIS CHSTATUS commands can be used on z/OS, the monitors support showing some information from a z/OS queue manager.
 There is nothing special needed to configure it, beyond the client